MicroEJ/docs/PlatformDeveloperGuide/platformQualification.rst

     :ref:`platform_testsuite` or check the tutorial
     :ref:`tutorial_run_test_suite_on_device`).

-Please refer to the `PQT README
+Please refer to the `Platform Qualification Tools README
 <https://github.com/MicroEJ/PlatformQualificationTools>`__ for more
 details and the location of the components.